Shardcached/shardcached/README.md

     -o <options>          comma-separated list of storage options (defaults to '') -v                    increase the log level (can be passed multiple times) -w <num_workers>      number of shardcache worker threads (defaults to '50') -x <nodes>            new list of nodes to migrate the shardcache to.
-The format to use is the same of the '-n' option
+The format to use is the same than for the '-n' option

     Builtin storage types:
         * mem            memory based storage